xcat2/xcat-core/docs/source/references/coral/cluster_mgmt/scalability/python/install/rpm.rst

 Using RPM (recommended)
 =======================

-.. note:: Supported only on RHEL 7.5 for Power 9 LE
+.. note:: Supported only on RHEL 7.5 for POWER9

 .. note:: In a herarchical environment ``xCAT-openbmc-py`` must be installed on both Management and Service nodes.
 On Service node ``xCAT-openbmc-py`` can be installed directly by following instructions in **Install xCAT-openbmc-py on MN**, or ``xCAT-openbmc-py`` can be installed on Service node from Management node by following instructions in **Install xCAT-openbmc-py on SN from MN**